Venemo/golay-fast/README.md

    or equal to 2.
 8. If we reached this point, we detected an unfixable 4-bit error.

+This approach can be mathematically proven using the fact that the Hamming distance between any two Golay-24 code words is at least 7.

+The resulting algorithm is faster than syndrome-based decoding, because it requires fewer loop iterations, in fact correcting some types of errors doesn't need a loop at all.
+The more complicated error cases need only 12 loop iterations.
+It is also better with regards to memory use, since there is no need to store a lookup table, only the Golay generator matrix.

 ### When FEC is not used for error detection